Skip to content

 Reish Lakish

-Shimon ben Lakish, known as Reish Lakish, was a prominent first-generation Palestinian Amora who flourished in Tiberias during the third century.
+Shimon ben Lakish, known as Reish Lakish, was a prominent second-generation Palestinian Amora who flourished in Tiberias during the third century.
 He was renowned for his sharp dialectical mind and creative hermeneutical interpretations of Torah and rabbinic law.
 Reish Lakish is best remembered as the primary study partner and colleague of Rabbi Yochanan, with whom he engaged in vigorous halakhic debates that shaped Palestinian Amoraic discourse.
-A dramatic incident in the Talmud records a personal tragedy—the death of Yochanan's brother—that deeply affected their relationship.
+A dramatic incident in the Talmud records a personal tragedy—a quarrel in which R. Yochanan inadvertently caused the death of Reish Lakish, his brother-in-law, after which Yochanan himself died of grief.
 Reish Lakish was known for his independent reasoning and his willingness to challenge established opinions, earning him a place as one of the most influential voices in Eretz Yisrael during his generation.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →